amazingrando/questsrd/src/markdown/3-roles.md

 ## the wizard

 The Wizard utters a word of power, sending a wave of force that knocks back everything in its path.
 They imagine an object needed in a pinch, and conjure it from thin air.
-With a wave of their hand, they open a rift to unexplored dimen.sions, seeking answers beyond space and time.
+With a wave of their hand, they open a rift to unexplored dimensions, seeking answers beyond space and time.

 You can use The Wizard's dynamic role to play any kind of magic user, from a studious sage seeking spellbooks to a megalomaniacal mage pursuing absolute power.